vinush-vigneswaran/c-sharp-notes/README.md

 ```
 So bugs can easily go unnoticed (compared to statically-typed) unless tested properly.

+* **Declarative coding :**Declarative programming is when you write your code in such a way that it describes what you want to do, and not how you want to do it.
+It is left up to the compiler to figure out the how.
+Examples of declarative programming languages are Prolog and SQL (DROP table, doesn't give the user to freedom to tell "how" to drop the table).
+In C# declarative coding is done using LINQ.
+Most query based languages are declarative.

 #### C# and Visual Studio Code -specific Tips